 5. MAKE SAVING MONEY A PART OF YOUR LIFE

 I moved out of my parent’s house when I was 17 years old.
 I didn’t have a clue about saving money.
 I was working and providing for myself.
 I could have saved myself a lot of money and wouldn’t have had to stress as much.
-Thankfully a few years later, I learned what coupons were and learned other ways to save money.
+Thankfully a few years later, I learned how to coupon and learned other ways to save money.

 Those are my tips for living on one income.
 It can be done.
 You can even stay at home and earn extra money.
 It’s really hard for me to do that because I homeschool my kids.
 My girls are entering 8th grade so they are pretty independent but my son is entering 5th grade and we are trying to get him independent.
 It will happen one day, just not now.